 Quota

-A quota restricts the quantity available on the market.
+A quota restrict the quantity available on the market.

 Example